 Black Gold Regional Schools has a policy on the use of cell phones and other electronic devices in order to respect an individual’s right to privacy, and the student’s rights to an un-disrupted learning environment.

-- The possession or use of cell phones, camera cell phones or other electronic devices is at the discretion of the classroom teacher.
+- The possession or use of cell phones, camera cell phones or other electronic devices is at the discretion of the classroom teacher for use in the classroom only under the direct supervision of the teacher.

 - The use of these devices is not allowed in gym, any locker room or washroom and on a field trip.

-- Students are not allowed to make calls or text during class time.
+- Students are not allowed to make calls, text or be on any social media during class time or at recess time.

 - Using hand held devices to listen music or other forms of entertainment are not allowed in the hallways or in class unless permitted to do so by the teacher.